Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/rules/tables/common-crimes-and-punishments-lotg.md

 | Multiple offenses | at once As most serious offense plus 50% of other sentences |
 | Repeated offenses | Increase the sentence by a quarter for each prior offense—excessive offenses result in execution |

-[^1]Punishments can vary from region to region.
+[1]: Punishments can vary from region to region.
 Countries in the Inner Sea that use fines typically link them to the character's ability to pay